ON THE JOURNEY TO COACHING

 3) Embracing my authenticity

 My goal is to connect individuals to their true purpose of being in the world, personally and professionally, to embrace their highest potential and to achieve their greatness.
-In my career, I was conditioned by the typical corporate environments where the highest paid person’s opinion (a.k.a. the hippo) counted the most, leaving me feeling suppressed, anxious and choked.
+In my career, I was conditioned by the corporate environments where the highest paid person’s opinion (a.k.a. the hippo) counted the most.
 For those in such work environments or having to deal with this behaviour in your workplace, know that you are not alone, and that you don’t have to conform in order to be seen, heard, and understood.
 Find out what being authentic to yourself means to you and don’t suffer through your career expecting validation from a hippo’s opinion.
 Love yourself enough be true to your innate strengths and values, and get a coach to accelerate the transformational process!

 This is only a sample of the work on the path of executive coaching.
 It’s an exciting journey and there is more to do before graduating.
 My team and I will begin coaching a non-profit organization, and my cohort is looking for more coachees to practice with in order to strengthen our skills.
 So, if you want to experience the same life changing coaching that we’ve been going through, feel free send me a message and I will connect you to a coach in my cohort looking to drive transformational change.